-The 2020 RTDNA John F. Hogan Distinguished Service Award will be awarded to PBS NewsHour White House Correspondent Yamiche Alcindor.
+The 2020 RTDNA John F. Hogan Distinguished Service Award was awarded to PBS NewsHour White House Correspondent Yamiche Alcindor.

 "Yamiche Alcindor demonstrates every day how critical it is to hold the powerful accountable and provide the public with consistently outstanding responsible journalism,” said RTDNA Executive Director Dan Shelley.

 Named for the founder and first president of the association, the John F. Hogan Distinguished Service Award recognizes an individual's contributions to the journalism profession and freedom of the press.
 Since 1959, honorees have included RTDNF founder Col. Barney Oldfield, Pierre Thomas, Pete Williams, and John Quiñones.

 Yamiche Alcindor is the White House correspondent for the PBS NewsHour, a role she began in January 2018.
 She often tells stories about the intersection of race and politics as well as fatal police encounters.

 Alcindor is also a contributor for NBC News and MSNBC often appearing on a number of shows including Morning Joe, Andrea Mitchell Reports, The Rachel Maddow Show and Meet the Press with Chuck Todd.